2color/homelab-ansible/README.md

-# HP EliteDesk 800 G4 Mini Homelab Knowledge Base
+# Homelab Knowledge Base and Ansible Playbooks

+This Ansible roles in this repo were written for the HP EliteDesk 800 G4 Mini with two NVMe M.2 SSDs and an external Terramaster D4-320.

 ## Initial Setup